Last Updated on

-2) Place a second taller stick just beyond the first stick.
+1) Place a stick in the ground so that it stands vertically.2) Place a second taller stick just beyond the first stick.

 3) Now bend down behind the first stick and line up your eye so that a straight line could be drawn (in your mind) from your eye, to the tops of the two sticks, and then finally to a star in the night sky.

 4) Be patient and watch the star for a few minutes …